rossturv/rpi_radio_player/README.md

 This script auto-plays a radio stream on your Raspberry Pi and automatically switches to local backup audio files if the internet connection is lost for more than a minute.
 When the connection is restored, it resumes the stream.
 It is designed for robust, unattended operation and outputs audio over the 3.5mm headphone jack.

+A sample radio stream has been entered for testing purposes and the user 'radio' is used in the scripts, change as appropriate.

 ## Features
 - Auto-plays a specified radio stream on boot
 - Monitors internet connection and stream health